droppedasbaby/go-base-web/README.md

     ```
     Some example handlers are already provided in: `api/testoperations.go`

-## Swagger
+## Swagger/API Docs
-Swagger documentation is automatically generated and served at `/swagger/index.html` by default.
+Swagger/API docs are automatically generated and served at `/swagger/index.html` by default.

 You can change the path by editing the routes in `route/buildTopLevelRoutes.go`:
 ```go